Quitting is hard. But that doesn’t mean you shouldn’t do it.

 There’s just no nice way to phrase it—you hate your terrible, horrible, dead-end job.
 Getting up each and every weekday morning seems like a superhuman feat of strength.
 And, when you do manage to get yourself out from under the covers?
 You trudge into the office every day with an overwhelming sense of dread while feeling like your legs are made of concrete.

 Why?
 Well, when your boss isn’t too busy taking credit for all of your great ideas, she’s passing along all sorts of grunt work—including picking up her dry cleaning.
 Your co-workers all whisper and gossip behind your back.
 And, whenever you’ve tried to confront anyone about these issues?
-You just get called a drama queen.
+You just get called a drama queen, or maybe even retaliated against.

 Listen, there’s really no such thing as a perfect job where every single moment will be flawless.
 But, that doesn’t mean you deserve a gig that makes you positively miserable.
 You don’t need a dream job, but you do need a job where you’re treated fairly.
 If you’re not getting that where you are?
 Then you’re completely justified in packing up in search of greener pastures.

 Very few career paths are completely linear.
+And just because you chose a college major when you were 19, doesn’t mean you have to stick to that decision until you retire.
 More often than not, you’ll find something new that you’d like to try or a totally different career path you’re interested in exploring.

 First, it’s important to remember that making a career shift doesn’t mean you’re a distracted commitment-phobe.
 It just means you’ve gathered new information and experiences that have enlightened you about something new.